niko-forte/sunmi_mods/custom_rom/Sunmi V2 Pro/boardv2.md

 - File manager
 - Barcode/QR reader
 - The stock launcher was changed to a more minimalist one
-- The kernel is already pre-rooted with Magisk 27.0
+- The kernel is already pre-rooted with Magisk 27.0 (Optionally including a file without magisk)

 ### Bugs??: